A Vision of Hope: The 200-Year History of the New York Eye and Ear Infirmary 1820 - 2020

 Dr. Rosen’s short article called In Search of Lost Infirmary Histories, published in the 2019 Department of Ophthalmology Chair Report, highlights the inspiration behind the chronicling of Infirmary’s place in American history, providing a small window into the people and events that shaped the institution and its lasting impact on the fields of ophthalmology and otolaryngology.

-The book will come out in the Spring of 2020.
+The book will come out in the Fall of 2020.
 Information on how to purchase the book will be available at a later date.

 Writer: Laurie Levin